 "Me too."
 Gwen mumbled feeling her cheeks heat up.
 She once again had the scene with Stan looking at her with those adoring eyes play in her mind.
 The danger of him liking her and her liking him back at the moment was put on hold as she got the courage to talk to her father.
 "It got me thinking."
-She said in a more loudly.
+She said, more loudly.

 Wentworth tilted his head.
 "Thinking about what?"
-He was curious on what his daughter had to say based on the earnest tone she had on.
+He was curious to what his daughter had to say based on the earnest tone she had on.